avymantech/Masternode/MAC README.md

 * **Section E**: Connecting & Starting the masternode.
 ***

-Getting Started:
+## Section A: Preparing the Local wallet

-1. Download most recent Lobstex wallet from https://github.com/avymantech/lobstex/releases/tag/v2.0            to your LOCAL system
+1. Download most recent Lobstex wallet from https://github.com/avymantech/lobstex/releases/tag/v2.0
+   to your LOCAL system

 	a.
 If Windows firewall blocks the wallet, it is safe to allow